bkg/django-spillway/README.rst

 KML/KMZ.

-Specific attention has been paid to speedy serialization of geometries from spatial backends which avoids the cost of unneccessary re-serialization in Python.
+Specific attention has been paid to speedy serialization of geometries from spatial backends which avoids the cost of unnecessary re-serialization in Python.